 To be clear, I don’t think the drop in water level is positive!
 However, I find the remaining Lake Powell bathtub ring fascinating.
 I enjoyed the bleached appearance of the rock.
 The color contrast is quite striking!

 On your next boat trip, be sure to pay extra attention to the Lake Powell bathtub ring!
-It is just one of many things that make this lake fascinating and such amazing place to visit!
+It is just one of many things that make this lake fascinating and such an amazing place to visit!

 There is so much to see and do around Lake Powell and Page, AZ!
 Check out: Upper or Lower Antelope Canyon, You CAN Tour Antelope Canyon, The Glen Canyon Dam Tour, Horseshoe Bend, and Toadstools Trail.